-Consumers or anyone in their household enrolled in Marketplace coverage will receive one or more Forms 1095-A from the Marketplace; these contain important health coverage information consumers will use when filing their federal tax returns.
-Consumers may also have to complete one or two new tax forms, including IRS Form 8962 (Premium Tax Credit) or Form 8965 (Health Coverage Exemptions) and use the second lowest silver plan and lowest cost bronze plan tax tools on HealthCare.gov to reconcile any APTC received, or report an exemption to complete their federal tax returns.
-To avoid paying a Shared Responsibility Payment for not having coverage, consumers must report on their federal income tax returns that they were enrolled in MEC during the entire tax year or were eligible for an exemption for any months they were not enrolled in MEC
+Consumers or anyone in their households enrolled in Marketplace coverage will receive one or more Forms 1095-A from the Marketplace; these contain important information about their health coverage consumers will use when filing their federal tax returns.
+Consumers may also have to complete one or two new tax forms, including IRS Form 8962 (Premium Tax Credit) or IRS Form 8965 (Health Coverage Exemptions).
+You may need help consumers understand what they will receive and why, and to tell consumers where to go for more information and support from a Marketplace or the IRS.